FedAdapter: Efficient Federated Learning for Modern NLP: Related Work

 \paragraph{Fine-tuning (transfer learning)} Inductive transfer learning has greatly advanced NLP research.
 Howard et al. propose ULMFiT~\cite{howard2018universal}, a universal transfer learning method matching the performance of training from scratch.
 BERT~\cite{devlin2018bert} was then introduced and becomes a standard pre-trained model in many NLP downstream tasks for its superior performance and generality.
 Numerous variants~\cite{vaswani2017attention,devlin2018bert,sanh2019distilbert, hou2020dynabert, liu2020fastbert, sun2020mobilebert, zafrir2019q8bert, bai2020binarybert} of BERT have since been designed.
 For instance, Sun et al. explore the space of strategies for fine-tuning BERT for text classification~\cite{sun2019fine}.
 This work is motivated by those work and specifically targets FedNLP scenario.

 \paragraph{FedNLP} is a key step towards the adoption of NLP models in practice.
-However, there is very few literature investigating its implications at system aspect. \cite{lin2021fednlp} is the first research benchmark for federated learning in NLP tasks and integrates representative language datasets. \sys is built atop it and treats it as a baseline.
+However, there is very few literature investigating its implications at system aspect. \cite{lin2021fednlp} is the first research benchmark for FedNLP tasks and integrates representative language datasets. \sys is built atop it and treats it as a baseline.
 SEFL~\cite{deng2022secure} is a FedNLP framework that achieves data privacy without any trusted entities. \cite{basu2021benchmarking} studies how FedNLP can orchestrate with differential privacy.
 None of above work addresses the high training cost of FedNLP.

 \paragraph{Adapters} Adapter is extensively studied to achieve parameter efficiency in continuous learning tasks.
 It was first introduced for vision tasks~\cite{rebuffi2017learning}.
 The rationale is to encode task-specific representations in intermediate layers while preserving the knowledge learned from the pre-training dataset~\cite{pfeiffer2021adapterfusion}.
-Besides, adapter in a reasonably small size steadily achieves convergence to the optimal accuracy and avoids overfitting~\cite{ruckle2020adapterdrop}.
 Various adapter variants have been proposed to tradeoff trainable parameter numbers and training accuracy in NLP tasks~\cite{pfeiffer2020mad, li2021prefix, mahabadi2021compacter, he2021towards, sung2021training}.
 Despite the popularity, the implications of adapter in FedNLP tasks have not been well examined.
 For the first time, we treat adapter as a building block to address the training performance issue in FedNLP.